barrel-db/barrel-docker/README.md

     $ docker build -t barrel .

+## Push it to docker hub

+The procedure to push your barrel image to docker hub is [described here](https://docs.docker.com/engine/getstarted/step_six/).

 ## Run the barrel docker image

 By default, this will start a barrel database on port 7080: